usnistgov/REFPROP-docs/doc/DLL/legacy.rst

     Iterate for saturated liquid and vapor states given pressure and the composition of one phase.

+    All variables should be initialized before calling this routine because they will be used as initial values if T<0.

     :p double P [in]: Pressure [kPa] If T is negative, all other variables are used as initial guesses at ABS(T).
     :p double z(20) [in]: Composition (array of mole fractions) (phase specified by kph)